 This blog post from The Literacy Bug describes how teachers can use the language experience approach (LEA) to support early language learners by providing them with ample opportunities to hear, see, use and manipulate language in contextualized, purposeful ways.

 A brief from the Center for Adult English Language Acquisition (CAELA) summarizing the research base on adult English language learners (ELLs) learning to read.
 It describes how ELLs differ from native English speakers and how these differences should affect reading instruction.

 This Center for Adult English Language Acquisition (CAELA) article explains how the language experience approach (LEA) approach can be used in tutorial or classroom settings with homogeneous or heterogeneous groups of learners to help develop and strengthen English literacy skills.

 Newsela is a data base of current events stories tailor-made for classroom use.
 Indexed by broad theme (e.g. War and Peace, Arts, Science, Health, Law, Money), stories are both student-friendly and can be accessed in different formats by reading level.
 Use Newsela to differentiate nonfiction reading.

-This project was designed to create an online repository of leveled reading selections that are appropriate for and valued by adult learners.
-These materials, combined with the research-proven strategies of repeated reading and guided oral reading, aid in building learners' fluency and comprehension skills.
-The materials correspond to Casas 200 - 235.
-The focus of these reading selections will be on topics such us: Civics, Employment, Housing, Health, School, Money, and Government.
+This website was designed to provide an online repository of leveled reading selections that are appropriate for and valued by adult learners.
+The readings being posted correspond to CASAS 200 - 235, focusing on topics such as Civics, Employment, Housing, Health, School, Money, and Government.